ossd-sp22/project-evaluation/sendou_dot_ink.md

 __Are the contributing instructions clear?__

-The contributing instructions are on the shorter side and can be found at the botton of the read.me.
+The contributing instructions are on the shorter side and can be found at the botton of the readme.
 That said they provide the resources to get started. (link to the discord where the chat + helpdesk is at and issues to contribute on)

 __URL for code of conduct / community norms / community guildelines:__
 there appears to be no code of conduct :sob: